 Gutters & Downspouts

-Gutters and downspouts have two major functions.
-Firstly, they protect the walls of a building from water that would ordinarily run off the roof.
-This water can damage the wall surfaces and cause localized erosion at ground level.
-The most important function of gutters and downspouts in homes with basements or crawlspaces, however, is helping to ensure a dry basement.
+The most important function of gutters and downspouts in homes is to protect the walls of a building from water that would ordinarily run off the roof.
+This water can damage the wall surfaces and cause localized erosion at ground level and also can create leaks inside basements or crawlspaces.

 Most common problems that can be detected at the time of the Inspection: